Getting started with our printed photography backdrops

 Our vinyl backdrops are highly waterproof and can stand up to having food and liquids sat on them for a good length of time.

-Shot with the Wednesday A1 vinyl photo backdrop
+Shot with the Wednesday photo backdrop

 All of our backdrop sheets can be turned into solid surfaces by sticking to card, foamboard or wooden boards.